The Best Women’s Shoes for CrossFit Training

 During the 2015 Reebok CrossFit Games, Reebok launched a pump version of the Nano 5.0, the Nano Pump Fusion - Women's.
 We had a chance to test these out and decided not to include them in this review as they are similar to the Nano 5.0 and frankly quite gimmicky.

 Minimalist designs are a current trend in the running world thanks in part to the book Born to Run by Christopher McDougall.
 Some runners prefer the slim design of these models because they supposedly help mimic what it is like to run barefoot.
 There is little to no cushioning built into them and the height of the heel is even with the toe (0 mm heel to toe drop).
 Minimalist models are designed to help a runner land on the balls of their feet rather than heel striking, which can lead to injury.
-The only minimalist pairs in this review are the Inov-8 Bare-XF 210 - Women's and the New Balance Minimus 20v4 - Women's.
-The older version of the Minimus, the 20v3, was a popular option in CrossFit gyms, but unfortunately the newer model is uncomfortable and unsupportive.
-The Inov-8 Bare-XF model scored higher in our testing than the Minimus, but overall we didn't find them to be as supportive or versatile as the all-around models.
+The only minimalist pair in this review is the Inov-8 Bare-XF 210 - Women's.
+Overall, we didn't find them to be as supportive or versatile as the all-around models.

 If you aren't used to running in minimalist shoes, take it easy at first and be sure to follow proper running mechanics.
 Nobody likes to be injured, especially because of a new pair of runners.